-Develop partnerships with organizations focused on securing employment for refugees (local nonprofit entities and foundations) that help candidates apply for jobs, translate documents and prepare for interviews.
+Develop partnerships with organizations focused on securing employment for refugees (local NGOs) that help candidates apply for jobs, translate documents and prepare for interviews.

 Make local language learners community ambassadors

 Encourage local language learners to become community ambassadors.
 By creating a financial incentive for these ambassadors to refer others from their community to open roles, companies can source diverse talent for the company.
 These referrals can also happen informally through word of mouth.